 Instructions

-- In a separate bowl, whisk together the granulated sugar, brown sugar, eggs, cornstarch, vanilla and salt.
-Whisk until fully combined then Gradually whisk in the chocolate mixture.
+• In a separate medium bowl whisk together the granulated sugar, brown sugar, eggs, cornstarch, vanilla and salt.
+Whisk until fully combined then gradually whisk in the chocolate mixture.

-- Sprinkle ½ cup of pecans and ½ of the sweetened flaked coconut on the bottom of the pie shell.
-Pour the chocolate mixture evenly on top then sprinkle the remaining pecans and coconut on top.
+• Sprinkle 1/2 cup of pecans and 1/2 of the sweetened flaked coconut on the bottom of the pie shell.
+Pour the melted chocolate mixture evenly on top.
+Sprinkle the remaining pecans and coconut over the chocolate.

 Nutrition